ericwegscheid/frontend-test/README.md

 ### Build and Run Application

-> PRO TIP: please kill any process that may already be running on port 9000 prior to running.
+> PRO TIP! please kill any process that may already be running on port 9000 prior to running.

 ```shell
 npm run dev